 Therefore, it is critical to avoid situations that can cause bacteria to enter the bloodstream in the first place.
-If that is not possible, such as is the case with invasive dental work, then antibiotics are recommended.
+If that is not possible, such as is the case with some invasive medical procedures, including some types of dental work, then antibiotics may be recommended.

 Special CircumstancesThere are some patients who may have a higher chance of developing an infection.
 These people need special consideration, and certain factors should be taken into account when a doctor decides on whether or not to give the recommended antibiotics before a procedure.
 These individuals include: